shirleywbi/BudgetApp/README.md

 - Writing maintainable code and balancing coupling and cohesion
     - Did not consider maintainability when first creating the project, resulted in refactoring multiple times to include class requirements
+- Decided to use Java Swing because TAs were more familiar even though JavaFX may have been easier to implement
+    - Next time: Figure out what you want out of your GUI before implementation

 What did I learn?
 - LSP - Determining whether a subclass is substitutable.